serenity-is/docs/tutorials/courses/README.md

 > **Note:** Enter the birth dates using the same date format described for the Terms records.

-The StudentCourses table was already defined in the migration we created earlier.
-However, this table will not be used as a standalone screen.

-Manage StudentCourses records within the Students dialog using a master–detail structure.
+The `StudentCourses` table is already in place from the migration, but we won't use it as a standalone screen.
+Instead, we'll manage enrollments inside the Student dialog using a master–detail structure:

-With this structure:

-- Students represent the master records
+- Students are the master records
-- StudentCourses represent the detail records
+- StudentCourses are the detail records
-- Course assignment operations are performed within the Students dialog
+- Course assignments happen inside the Student dialog

-## Establishing the Student – StudentCourses Master–Detail Relationship
+## Student ↔ StudentCourses as a Master–Detail

-In this section, define a master–detail relationship between the Student and StudentCourses tables.

-With this approach, StudentCourses records are managed as part of the related Student record rather than through an independent screen.
+The idea is simple: an enrollment only makes sense in the context of a student, so instead of giving StudentCourses its own page, we'll manage each student's enrollments inside their dialog.

-If you use StudentCourses as a standalone page, course registrations can be created without student context, weakening relational integrity and complicating data management.

-In a real-world scenario, a course registration is not used independently.
-Each course record belongs to a specific student and is managed within that relationship.
+If StudentCourses had a standalone page, anyone could create enrollments without knowing which student they belong to — that makes it easy to end up with orphaned or inconsistent records.
+In practice, a course registration always belongs to a specific student, so we'll manage it within that relationship.

-For this reason, the StudentCourses structure is configured according to the master–detail architecture, and its standalone page usage is removed.

-After this adjustment:
+After this change:

-- There is no independent menu or page for StudentCourses
+- There is no standalone menu or page for StudentCourses
 - Course records are viewed and edited only within the Student dialog
-- Each course record is stored in relation to its corresponding Student record
+- Each course record is stored against its student
-- Detail records are managed within the context of the master record
+- Detail records are managed within the master record

-## Removing the StudentCourses Page Structure
+## Remove the Standalone StudentCourses Page

-When you create a Page class for an entity in Serenity, the framework provides a standalone list screen for its records and adds it to the navigation menu.
+When Sergen generates a Page class for an entity, Serenity also creates a standalone list screen and adds it to the navigation menu.
+In a master–detail design the detail table doesn't need its own page, so we'll remove it.

-However, in a master–detail architecture, detail tables are not intended to be presented as independent pages.
-Instead, detail records are managed within the dialog of the master record.

-For this reason, the page structure created for StudentCourses is removed.

-Remove the following files (they are not needed when StudentCourses is managed as a detail grid):
+Delete these files:

 - `StudentCoursesPage.cs`
 - `StudentCoursesPage.tsx`